 Other than being a relaxing dose of me-time, doing a face mask might just be one of the kindest things you can do for your skin.
-There’s really a mask for everything: cleansing, exfoliating, moisturising, healing, soothing, the list goes on.
-Since the ancient times, people have been using masks to stay beautiful and there’s nothing we love more in the modern day than a lovely face mask while we put our feet up, soak in the bath or have a good gossip on the phone.
+There’s a mask for everything: cleansing, exfoliating, moisturising, healing, soothing, the list goes on.
+Since ancient times, people have been using masks to stay beautiful and there’s nothing we love more in the modern-day than a lovely face mask while we put our feet up, soak in the bath or have a good gossip on the phone.
 Here’s why the well-loved face mask is one of the most powerful skincare products on our dressing tables.

-The different type of masks
+The different type of skincare masks

 If we were to list every type of mask available today, it probably wouldn’t all fit into one blog post so the most popular ones are as follows:

-Clay masks are the sort that crack off once they’re dry and soak up all the excess sebum that your skin excretes.
+Clay masks are the sort that cracks off once they’re dry and soak up all the excess sebum that your skin excretes.
 Before applying a clay mask, soak in the bath or gently steam your face to loosen all the excess dirt around your pores.
-Remember that the properties in a clay mask will dry out the skin so applying a rich moisturiser afterwards will restore the skin’s balance.
+Remember that the properties in a clay mask will dry out the skin, so applying a rich moisturiser afterwards will restore the skin’s balance.

-While you sleep, your skin heals so giving it an extra helping hand in the form of an overnight mask is an easy way to take care of your skin.
+While you sleep, your skin heals, so giving it an extra helping hand in the form of an overnight mask is an easy way to take care of your skin.
 Usually cream or oil-based, the active ingredients will penetrate the skin as it repairs.

 Why masks work